 WATER and SODIUM manipulation during Peak Week of your Contest Prep…why this common bro science protocol is a bad idea!

-It’s Peak Week, and I think that we all can agree that we all have a common goal here…load as much water into the muscle cells while limiting the water underneath the skin (subcutaneous layer).
+It’s Peak Week, and I think that we all can agree that we all have a common goal here.
+We need to load as much water into the muscle cells, keeping you fully hydrated, while limiting the water underneath the skin (subcutaneous layer).
 That’s all fine and dandy, but lets separate fact from fiction.
 Rather, “Science” from “Bro Science”.

 As I discussed last week, the Bro Science protocol of water and sodium manipulation during Peak Week can wreck havoc on your physique and should be avoided at all cost.
 It’s one of the most common reasons why so many physique competitors (Bikini to Bodybuilding) do not look their best on stage.